Zezombye/blog/articles/best-move.md

 ## Introspection and feedback

-Practice only makes perfect when coupled to feedback.
+Practice only makes perfect when coupled with feedback.

 Every chess coach and course ever will tell you to analyze your games.
 Otherwise, you simply do not grow; or you grow very slowly.